A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Single-Dose Likelihood

-In Table \ref{k.val}, all values of $(k_1,k_2)$ are below 2, and most are below 1.5, representing a much lower level of evidence than what is commonly expected in phase III trials ($k=6.82$; Zhang and Zhang, 2013, Section 5).
+In Table \ref{k.val}, all values of $(k_1,k_2)$ are below 2, and most are below 1.5, representing a much lower level of evidence than what is commonly expected in phase III trials ($k=6.82$) \citep{zz13}.
 The lower requirement may be appropriate for the objective of the study (dose finding as opposed to hypothesis testing) and the typically small sample size.
 The likelihood interpretation of the 3+3 design depends heavily on the target DLT rate ($\phi$).
 With $\phi=0.2$, the design requires more evidence for de-escalation than for escalation.
 With $\phi=0.3$, it does the opposite.
 With $\phi=0.25$, it requires similar amounts of evidence for escalation and de-escalation.
 The BOIN and TEQR designs have similar values of $(k_1,k_2)$, which are quite close to 1, and both designs require similar amounts of evidence for escalation and de-escalation, regardless of $\phi$.
 The mTPI and i3+3 designs are similar in that both require much more evidence for de-escalation than for escalation.
-For escalation, the requirement of i3+3 is lower than that of mTPI and similar to those of BOIN and TEQR.
+For escalation, the requirement of the i3+3 design is lower than that of the mTPI design and similar to those of the BOIN and TEQR designs.

 By setting a higher bar for de-escalation than for escalation, the mTPI and i3+3 designs tend to be aggressive in moving toward higher doses.
 This has a potential impact on patient safety, which will be examined in a simulation study.
 It seems difficult to imagine a general rationale for requiring more evidence for de-escalation than for escalation.
 In fact, from a patient safety perspective, there is a good rationale for requiring more evidence for escalation than for de-escalation.
 DLT events are serious events, and it would be advisable to use some caution in dose escalation.
 No design in Table \ref{k.val} consistently requires more evidence for escalation than for de-escalation.
 Although some designs can be modified to produce that effect (e.g., by specifying an asymmetric equivalence interval), such a modification would be ad hoc and unintuitive.
-In the GLR-based design, one can achieve that goal in a transparent way, by simply setting $k_1>k_2$.
-This possibility will be explored in the simulation study.
+In the GLR-based interval design, one can achieve that goal in a simple and transparent manner by setting $k_1>k_2$.
+This possibility will be explored in a simulation study.